+Response strength.
 The next two lines of Table ?? indicate cue-feature combination frequencies, such as the number of times zebra-stripes or apple-red were listed by participants.
 The percent of responses is the frequency divided by sample size for each cue, to normalize over different sample sizes present in the data.
-These average frequency/percent was calculated for each cue, and then averaged over all cues.
-The correlation represents the average frequency/percent for each cue related to the sample size for that cue.
+These average frequency/percent can be seen as a measure of response strength and were calculated for each cue, and then averaged over all cues.
+The correlation represents the average response strength for each cue related to the sample size for that cue.
 These frequencies are low, matching the results for a large number of idiosyncratic responses.
 The correlation between frequency of response and sample size is positive, indicating that larger sample sizes produce items with larger frequencies.
-Additionally, the correlation between percent of response and sample size is negative, suggesting that larger sample sizes are often paired with more items with smaller percent likelihoods.
-Figure 2 displays the correlations for the average cue-frequency responses and the percent cue-frequency responses by sample size.
+Additionally, the correlation between response strength and sample size is negative, suggesting that larger sample sizes are often paired with more items with smaller response strengths.
+Figure 2 displays the correlations for the average cue-frequency responses and the response strength by sample size.
 It appears that the relationship between sample size and percent is likely curvilinear, rather than linear.
 The size of the points indicates the variability (standard deviation of each cue word’s average frequency or percent).
 Variability appears to increase linearly with sample size for average frequency, however, it is somewhat mixed for average percent.

 Figure 2: Correlation of sample size with the average cue-feature frequency (left) and percent (right) of response for each cue for both processing approaches.
 Each point represents a cue word, and the size of the point indicates the variability of the average frequency (left) or percent (right).